 In 2002, the Vienna Men’s Health Declaration set out to establish:

-• Change the way health care is provided in order to be more sensitive toward men’s needs
+- Change the way health care is provided to be more sensitive toward men’s needs

 To summarise, Men’s Health Week aims to provide a platform to challenge and debate key issues in men’s health.
-Ultimately it’s out to raise the profile of men, their health needs, and outcomes.
+Ultimately it’s out to raise men’s profile, health needs, and outcomes.

 Chiro & Sports Med

-Our chiropractors at Chiro & Sports Med are committed to providing chiropractic solutions to address your unique needs, whether you are experiencing an irritated nerve, bulging disc, back painneck pain, knee pain, headaches, or even muscular tightness and tension.
+At Chiro & Sports Med we are committed to providing chiropractic solutions to address your unique needs.
+Whether you’re experiencing an irritated nerve, bulging disc, back, neck pain, or knee pain, headaches, or even muscular tightness and tension.
 You may be searching for pain relief after an accident or experiencing an injury.
 Our mission is to help reduce or eliminate pain and to prevent future problems and injuries.
 We are here to help improve your quality of life, well-being, and ability to live an active healthy lifestyle.

-If you would like to make an appointment with one of the chiropractors at Chiro & Sports Med simply call our office on 9817 2005.
-Or alternatively, you can simply Book Online.
+If you would like to make an appointment with one of the chiropractors at Chiro & Sports Med.
+Just call our office on 9817 2005.
+Alternatively, you can simply Book Online.